 When looking at energy ratings, you'll also see the 'U-Value'.
 U-Value is a measure of how easily heat can pass through something.
 The lower the amount of heat the material lets escape, the higher the U-Value will be.

 Some windows might have a high energy rating, but low U-Value.
-This is because the energy rating looks at all aspects of the window - such as types of glass or gas - not just how well the materials insulate, so they might be better overall.
+This is because the energy rating looks at all aspects of the window, including the types of glass or gas, and not just how well the materials insulate, so they might be better overall.